 Court proceedings; 5 steps to take to Protect Evidence

 The documents you produce in a court case could win or lose it for you.
 However, you cannot pick and choose what evidence you want the court to see.
-The duty of disclosure means disclosing documents that help or hinder your claim.
+The process and duty of disclosure means disclosing documents that help or hinder your claim.
 In this blog we look at the disclosure process and what documents you should protect.

 At present, the courts generally require the parties to undertake ‘standard’ disclosure.
-Standard disclosure requires a party to disclose documents:
+Th standard disclosure process requires a party to disclose documents:

 - On which it relies.